graphql-java/graphql-java-page/content/blog/api-changes.md

 When a Scalar or Enum which is used as output type is removed it means the field which returns this Scalar or Enum is either removed or changed in a breaking way.

-## 2. The kind of a type is changed.
+## 2. A type is replaced with another type of same name (The kind of a type is changed)

-Changing the kind of a type means fundamentally changing the guarantee about this type.

-Open discussion: changing an Object (which was not used as type in an Union) is maybe not breaking?
+### 2A: A composite output type is replaced with an atomic type or vice versa

+This causes invalid queries as a composite type requires sub selection, while atomic types don't allow them.

+### 2B: An Input Object is replaced with an atomic type or vice versa

+This causes invalid queries as the values of an input object are not compatible with Enum or Scalar values.
+One exception is when an Input Object is replaced with a custom Scalar which allows the same values as the Input Object.

+### 2C: A Object or Interface is replaced with a Union

+This causes invalid queries because Object and Interface allow direct sub selection (with using a Fragment), while Unions don't.

+### 2D: A Union is replaced with an Object or Interface

+### 2E: An Object is replaced with an Interface

+### 2F: An Interface is replaced with an Object

-## 3. A type of an Union is removed.
+## 3. A member type of a Union is removed

 Every request which queried the type via Fragment becomes invalid.
 {{< highlight Scala "linenos=table" >}}